radanalyticsio/radanalyticsio.github.io/openshift/README.md

 NEW_TAG may be any version newer than v0.5.3

 https://radanalytics.io/openshift/resources-v0.5.3.yaml
-This file supports version v0.5.3 of Oshinko
+This file supports versions v0.4.x and v0.5.x of Oshinko
+DEFAULT_TAG=v0.5.3
+NEW_TAG may be any version from v0.4.1 to v0.5.3 inclusive

 https://radanalytics.io/openshift/resources-v0.4.0.yaml
-This file supports version v0.4.0 of Oshinko
+This file supports only version v0.4.0 of Oshinko

 https://radanalytics.io/openshift/resources-v0.3.yaml
 This file supports versions v0.2.x and v0.3.x of Oshinko